Sthaagg/CheskoPapyrusShared/README.md

 3. Duplicate xMarkerActivator.
 Rename the duplicate something memorable.
 4. Attach the `FallbackEventHandler` script to the object.
 5. In all of your Fallback Event Emitter quests, open the properties of the `FallbackEventEmitter` and fill the `FallbackEventHandleMarker` property with the activator you just created.
+6. Make sure to fill the PlayerRef property of the Event Emitter while you're there, too.

 ###Event Receiver
 Lastly, you must attach a **Fallback Event Receiver** to the object that